HMC-Makerspace/MAKE/MAKE-website/md/faq.md

 ## How can I hear about workshops?

 You can hear about workshops and sign up for them through the Makerspace Google Site.
 We will post updates whenever one is scheduled.
 You can also hear about them through our instagram, [@hmcmakerspace](https://www.instagram.com/hmcmakerspace/)

-## What does it mean that the Makerspace is student-run?

-Student-run means that students are heavily involved in the leadership of the space.
-We have 6 head stewards who write the policies and make decisions about what materials and machines are available for use.
-The head stewards lead the steward team and run trainings.